How to Be a Good Tourist: Practicing Responsible Travel in Madrid

 Chueca is one of Madrid’s most welcoming neighborhoods.
 Photo credit: Fred Romero

-Where to stay in Madrid responsibly
+Where to Stay in Madrid Responsibly

 Though Airbnb can seem like the right choice every time, there is an ethical debate behind it which any responsible tourist should be aware of.
 While the traveler may be enjoying a more local stay in a neighborhood, more and more neighbors are being forced out of their homes due to rising rent prices.
-The solution?
-Stay in a locally-owned bed and breakfast or pensión, a Madrid-owned boutique hotel, or, for an even more authentic feel, head out to one of Madrid’s peripheral neighborhoods which are all very well connected with the city center.

 Our picks for where to stay:

-• Central Palace for centrally located with views of the palace
+• Central Palace for centrally located with views of the palace.

-• Dear Hotel for a luxurious boutique hotel with a terrace offering some of the best cocktails and views of the city
+• Dear Hotel for a luxurious boutique hotel with a terrace offering some of the best cocktails and views of the city.

 people walking near red building